mahammad-mostafa/math-magicians/README.md

 📌 **Tech Stack:**
 - Framework used is `ReactJS`
-- Page strucutre is built with `JSX`
+- Page structure is built with `JSX`
 - Styling is built with `CSS3`
 - Dynamic content is built with `ES6` JavaScript
 - Bundling is done with `WebPack`